ashn-dot-dev/site/src/blog/2020-01-21-creating-cdoc-part-1.md

 =============================================

-In this series we are going to walk through the process of designing and implementing `cdoc` - a source-code documentation tool for the C programming language.
+In this series we are going to walk through the process of designing and implementing `cdoc` - a source code documentation tool for the C programming language.

 ## Why Write a Documentation Generator